 What is a face lift?

-How would a face lift help me?
+Is a face lift right for me?

 How is a face lift performed?

 The surgical technique will depend on your physical features and your surgeon’s method.
 In most cases, an incision is made commencing in the hairline at the temple, extending in a skin crease down in front of the ear, around the ear lobe and then behind the ear finishing in the hairline of the scalp.
 This provides sufficient access for your surgeon to separate the skin from the underlying fat and muscle.
 The skin is then carefully stretched upwards and backwards, and any excess skin is safely and appropriately removed.
 In some cases, additional procedures such as the removal of fat under the chin and tightening of the underlying muscles may be performed as recommended by your surgeon based on your individual needs and goals.

 The surgery is performed in Perth in a fully-accredited hospital under general anaesthesia and will require an overnight stay in hospital.
 Face lift surgery may last from two to five hours.

 Are there any risks and complications of face lift surgery?

 All plastic, cosmetic and reconstructive surgical procedures come with risks and potential complications.
 To ensure successful surgery, it is crucial to understand and minimise these risks.
 Whilst all measures are taken to mitigate risks, some risks are unavoidable.

 All information on this page is general in nature – your Specialist Plastic Surgeon will discuss the specific risks and complications pertinent to your individual surgical procedure during your consultation.
 General risks for surgery are listed here.

 Specific risks related to face lift surgery include, but are not limited to: